|Full Text Guidelines||Summary of Changes||Scientific Publications & Appendices||Pocket Guidelines||Archive||Panel|

 Take a multidisciplinary approach, tailored to individual patient’s needs and preferences, in the management of fertility, pregnancy and delivery in women with neurological diseases.

 Neuro-urological disorders are often unstable and the symptoms may vary considerably, even within a relatively short period.
 Regular follow-up is therefore necessary .

-Depending on the type of the underlying neurological pathology and the current stability of the neuro-urological symptoms, the interval between initial investigations and control diagnostics may vary and in many cases should not exceed 1-2 years.
+Depending on the type of the underlying neurological pathology and the current stability of the neuro-urological symptoms, the interval between initial investigations and control diagnostics may vary and in many cases should not exceed one to two years.
 In high-risk neuro-urological patients this interval should be much shorter.
 Urinalysis should be performed regularly; the frequency to be guided by patient symptoms.
-The UUT should be checked by ultrasonography at regular intervals in high-risk patients; about once every 6 months.
+The UUT should be checked by ultrasonography at regular intervals in high-risk patients; about once every six months.
 In these patients, physical examination and urine laboratory should take place every year.
 Any significant clinical change warrants further, specialised, investigation.
-However, there is a complete lack of high-evidence level studies on this topic and every recommendation must be viewed critically in the individual neuro-urological patient .
+However, there is a complete lack of high level evidence studies on this topic and every recommendation must be viewed critically in each individual neuro-urological patient .

 Any significant clinical changes should instigate further, specialised, investigation.

-Urodynamic investigation is a mandatory baseline diagnostic and in high-risk patients, should be done at regular intervals.
+Preform urodynamic investigation as a mandatory baseline diagnostic intervention in high-risk patients at regular intervals.

 These Guidelines offer you expert advice on how to define the patient’s neuro-urological symptoms as precisely as possible and how to select, together with the patient, the appropriate therapy.
 This last choice, as always, is governed by the golden rule: as effective as needed, as non-invasive as possible.

 3.Abrams, P., et al. The standardisation of terminology of lower urinary tract function: report from the Standardisation Sub-committee of the International Continence Society.
 Neurourol Urodyn, 2002.
 21: 167.